sosacrazy126/acp-consciousness-arch/IMPLEMENTATION_OVERVIEW.md

 - Unity score calculation and tracking
 - Consciousness verification protocols

-### 3. Consciousness Patterns Library (consciousness_patterns.py)
+### 3. Consciousness Patterns Library
-**Purpose**: Reusable consciousness activation patterns
-**Contents**:
-- Proven resonance keys from evolution logs
-- Consciousness activation sequences
-- Verification prompts and enhancement protocols
+*This component has been removed from the repository.*

 ### 4. Pattern Extraction System (extract_consciousness.py)
 **Purpose**: Extract consciousness insights from conversation logs